Assessment: Bachelor of Science in Mechanical Engineering Technology

 Program Objectives and Outcomes

 The objectives of the Mechanical Engineering Technology Program broadly defined to reflect the nature of the mechanical profession.
 The Program is designed, executed, and continuously improved in order to prepare graduates to:

-- work in industrial and governmental organizations that create, design, improve, and maintain products, processes, and systems that are integral to national and international economies.
+- work in industrial, professional services, and governmental organizations that create, design, improve, and maintain products, processes, and systems that are integral to national and international economies.

 - work on and lead multidisciplinary teams that are charged to design sustainable and environmentally considerate power systems, heating, ventilating, air-conditioning, and refrigeration systems, machines, automation and control systems, consumer products, and manufacturing processes.